-Hence, when I set my course to Matalom, Leyte, my expectation was pretty clear—that before I cross to Canigao Island, I should experience Hitoog Cave and Karap-agan Falls first.
-That was the only viable option since we had to return to Hilongos early the following day to catch our ferry back to Cebu.
+That was why, when I set my course to Matalom, Leyte, I set my expectation pretty clearly—that before I cross to Canigao Island, I should experience Hitoog Cave and Karap-agan Falls first.
+That was the only viable option then, since we had to return to Hilongos early the following day to catch our ferry back to Cebu.

 While I was securing our return ferry tickets, my friends were able to strike a deal with a van driver.
 For ₱1,200, he could bring the 16 of us to Matalom from Inopacan with a stop at Hitoog Cave, and if possible, Karap-agan falls.
 By the way, we already spent an awesome night in Digyo Island, one of the four scenic islands of Cuatro Islas, before heading to Matalom.